 If you need to leave items outside, keep them off the ground.
 These creatures can still find a way to get in, but most will ignore things that aren’t directly accessible.

 For firewood, only bring in pieces that you plan on putting directly into the fire.
 Don’t let the wood sit inside for even a few minutes.
 If any scorpions are hitchhiking, they’ll burn in the fireplace!

 Lastly, change the way you store towels, shoes, and wet garments.
 Get used to hanging shoes upside down on a rack.
 While not wholly scorpion-proof, upside-down shoes will make things more difficult for these pests to hide.

 For wet towels or clothes, hang everything up!
 Scorpions will immediately flock to wet fabrics on the floor because they provide easy access to moisture.
 Hanging those items will make them inaccessible to scorpions while also speeding up drying times.

 There’s a lot that you can do to keep scorpions out.
 The menacing arthropods will do all they can to find shelter when they need it.
-To prevent scorpions from ending up in your house, adopt these tips and make your living space as unattractive to scorpions as you can.
+To prevent scorpions from ending up in your house, adopt these tips and make your living space as unappealing to scorpions as you can.

 I Found A Scorpion In My House, Are There More?